A little cardboard and some scrapbooking paper can make a simple little fairy door to decorate your house. Continue reading

 This is the third part of the Legolas costume tutorial, the Legolas bow, quiver, arrows, and hair.
 Continue reading

-This Legolas costume can be made fairly inexpensively and with just some fairly basic sewing.
+This DIY Legolas costume can be made fairly inexpensively and with just some fairly basic sewing.
 Continue reading

 The elven cloak is a very simple design, so it’s easy to cut freehand.
 Continue reading